basilesportif/docs-runtime/jets.md

 Declaring a core (using `|%`) returns a data structure that looks like `[battery payload]`, where `battery` is a tree of formulas (the "arms" of the core), and `payload` is the current subject.

-The gate rune `|=` also makes a `[battery payload]` structure, with the additional restriction that `battery` is just one formula (with the face `$`) and that `payload` is of form `[sample context]`, where `sample` is a value that will be replaced at each call site, and `context` is the current subject where the gate is declared.
+The gate rune `|=` also makes a `[battery payload]` structure, with the additional restriction that `battery` is just one formula (with the face `$`) and that `payload` is of form `[sample context]`, where `sample` is a value that each call site replaces with its own argument, and `context` is the current subject where the gate is declared.

 ![tree of cores diagram](img/core_tree.png)

 The above diagram shows what data is held by the `dec` gate in `hoon.hoon`.
 It is a gate created by the `++  dec` arm in the `%math` core, so its battery is the `dec` Nock formula, and its payload is `[sample math-core]`.
 It's "parent" can be thought of as the `%math` core.
-When the `%math` core itself is declared, its subject is the core with arm `hoon-version`, and so that becomes its context.
+When the `%math` core itself is declared, its subject is the core with arm `hoon-version`, and so that becomes its payload.

-Note that the `dec` gate's context is `[sample parent-core]`, while the `%math` core's context is simply `parent-core]`.  `|=` creates a core with a `sample` in the context, but the important thing is that both cores do *have* a parent core--we just need to address it differently for each case.
+Note that the `dec` gate's payload is `[sample parent-core]`, while the `%math` core's payload is simply `parent-core]`.  `|=` creates a core with a `sample` in the context, but the important thing is that both cores do *have* a parent core--we just need to address it differently for each case.

 How does this help us?
 It means that *all* cores include their parent as part of their data structure.
 As long as we know which part of that data structure holds the parent, we can check at runtime whether it's the parent we were expecting.

 #### tree.c Registration
-When we register a core in `tree`.c`, the core must declare which core is its parent, and where in the subject to locate it.
+When we register a core in `tree.c`, the core must declare which core is its parent, and where in the subject to locate it.
 At a broad conceptual level, this means that we can recur backwards through any registered core to see what its parent is expected to be.

 ### Hoon Compilation of Jet Hints
 `tree.c` registration tells Vere which parent cores a given jetted core should have.
-Now we need way for Hoon jet hints to also commit the hinted core to a specific parent core.
+Now we need a way for Hoon jet hints to also commit the hinted core to a specific parent core.
 This is done (usually) using the `~%` and `%/` runes.

 Hoon jet hinting is applied directly before core declarations, and uses the `~%` rune (or `~/` which is sugar for it). `~%` takes as args:
 - a name (e.g. `%dec`)